pythonindia/inpycon-blog/content/blog/kg_award_2016_nominees.md

 If you know someone who has played a key role in the Indian Python community's development, please nominate their names.
 Do your part to help us find a deserving personality to accept the award this year.

-Please submit your nominations here.
+Please submit your nominations https://pssi.org.in/nomination/KG2016/